The 9 Top Day Trips from Puerto Vallarta, Mexico

 San Pancho is another great beach town about an hour away from Puerto Vallarta.
 The main difference is that San Pancho is way better for surfing than the other beach spots.
 Since there is only the beach plus a few restaurants and shops, San Pancho is a great relaxing day trip to just surf and enjoy the sun without a crowd.

-The water conditions make San Pancho better for those who already have some surfing experience.
-Since San Pancho is small, there also aren’t many opportunities to get lessons, unlike the other major surf towns near Puerto Vallarta.
+The water conditions make San Pancho better for those with some surfing experience.
+Since San Pancho is small, there aren’t many opportunities to get lessons, unlike the other major surf towns near Puerto Vallarta.

-Sayulita is about 35 minutes from Puerto Vallarta, so you can easily make this just a half-day trip since it’s so close.
+Sayulita is about 35 minutes from Puerto Vallarta, so you can easily make this a half-day trip since it’s so close.
 Sayulita is a large ex-pat town with plenty of things to see and do.
-Some people choose to spend a night or two here to make sure they have enough time to see everything.
+Some people spend a night or two here to ensure they have enough time to see everything.

 Unlike San Pancho, Sayulita is better for beginner surfers.
 There are also many surf schools, including Lunazal Surf Shop & School and Surf’n Sayulita.
 Both are highly rated and offer lessons and gear rentals for beginners.